bsmith89/make-bml/README.md

     documentation, but not intermediate data.

 ## Evangelizing Objectives ##
+-   Students are inspired to make their workflows "reproducible" from the start, using a variety of tools, including Make.
 -   Students understand when Make is _not_ the best choice for organizing a project (e.g. super compute-heavy workflows, building flexible tools, etc.)
--   Students are inspired to make their workflows "reproducible" from the start, using a variety of tools, including Make.
--   Students know how to build-in testing to their workflows, both unit and integration.

 ## Outline ##